archivesspace/archivesspace/UPGRADING.md

 The steps to deploy to Tomcat are esentially the same as in the [README_TOMCAT.md](https://github.com/archivesspace/archivesspace/blob/master/README_TOMCAT.md)

-Unpack your new version of ArchivesSpace, configure your database, and make sure all your configuration setting are in your new config.rb file ( check your Tomcat's conf/config.rb file for your current settings).

-But, prior to running your setup-tomcat script, you'll need to clean out the old libraries from your Tomcat classpath:
+But, prior to running your setup-tomcat script, you'll need to be sure to clean out the any libraries from the previous ASpace version from your Tomcat classpath.

      1. Stop Tomcat
      2. Unpack your new version of ArchivesSpace